wp-plugins/livepress/readme.txt

 1. Very simple set up of the widget on an empty blog.
 2. The Widget configuration panel.
-3. Examples of what the [authoravatars] shortcode can do
+3. Examples of what the [authoravatars] shortcode can do.
+4. Shortcode helper available from the WYSIWYG editor on the edit post page.

 == Frequently asked questions ==